 I am an applied ecologist interested in how environmental variation across temporal and spatial scales affects the ecology and population trends of wide-ranging species.
 My motivation in understanding that variation is to inform when and where wildlife conservation efforts will be most effective.
-I am currently a PhD Candidate at the University of Alberta working with Erin Bayne and Mark Brigham.
+I am currently a Postdoctoral Fellow working with Dr. Autumn-Lynn Harrison at the Smithsonian Migratory Bird Center and a Statistical Ecologist with the Alberta Biodiversity Monitoring Institute and Boreal Avian Modelling Project.

 I believe strongly in collaborative research because it facilitates knowledge transfer, standardizes datasets, and maximizes funding available for conservation.
 I work towards standardizing protocols and sharing datasets in all my work, and am fortunate to share that collaborative vision with many individuals and organizations.